kedmenecr/ScreenSnap/README.md

 This will make a screenshot of you main screen every 2 second untill the process is stopped.

+## Or just use the default settings

+It will save in a folder called ScreenSnap with a default interval of 1 second.

 ## How to exit?

 Ctrl + C!